ArkDevLarry/alx-low_level_programming/README.md

-A readme that is not empty
+A readme file that is not empty